 Showcase yourself on IMDb & Amazon

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 It is assumed that no one who is diligently avoiding spoilers will be visiting this page in the first place.

-When Night Watch was released in theaters in the US it was shown in it's original Russian language with subtitles.
-Now that the film is making it's way to dvd it will include both options, subtitles and a dubbed language audio track.
+When Night Watch was released in theaters in the US it was shown in its original Russian language with subtitles; the DVD includes both options: subtitles and a dubbed language audio track.